Anirudh025/ParagonHero_Obsidian/School studies/Physics/Thermodynamics.md

 ## First Law of Thermodynamics
 The increase in internal energy of a system is equal to the sum of the thermal energy added to the system and the work done on it.

-q = positive thermal energy is added to the system
+q : positive thermal energy is added to the system
-   = negative thermal energy is removed from the system
+   : negative thermal energy is removed from the system

- w = positive work is done on the system,
+ w : positive work is done on the system w   :
-    =